-Moving forward is the stage when a person has begun to see a way forward in the pivot stage and is beginning to think in terms of the next steps.
-They will indicate when they are ready to move forward as they look at their situation through different eyes.

-They may discover personal insights or ways to problem solve.
-They are able to reframe parts or all of their situation.
+As someone begins to see a way forward, they will begin to desire to move forward.
+They will indicate when they are ready to move forward and look at their situation through different eyes.
+They may be discovering personal insights or ways to problem-solve.
+They are able to reframe parts or all of their crisis.
 You see them move from hopelessness to hope.